 COMMUNICATION

 We’ve all heard the cliché, “A picture is worth a thousand words”.
-Even without a picture, if you can't describe a particular condition in WAY less than even five hundred words… you’re in the wrong business.
+Even without a picture, if you can't describe a particular condition in WAY less than even five hundred words… you’d better buy one of my inspection templates!.

 In our business, a picture can cut down drastically on the number of words needed not only to describe a condition, but it can also give background information.
 For example, a client might not know: